terenceq/ansible-devops/ibm/mas_devops/roles/ocp_provision/README.md

     IPI stands for **Installer Provisioned Infrastructure**.
 OpenShift offers two possible deployment methods: IPI and UPI (User Provisioned Infrastructure).
 The difference is the degree of automation and customization.
 IPI will not only deploy OpenShift but also all infrastructure components and configurations.

 ### ipi_platform
 Platform to create the cluster on.
-Technically, any platform supported by `openshift-install` should work here, but currently we have only specifically tested on `aws`, which is the default value.
+Technically, any platform supported by `openshift-install` should work here, but currently we have only specifically tested on `aws` and `gcp`.
+The default is `aws`.

 - Optional when `cluster_type = ipi`
 - Environment Variable: `IPI_PLATFORM`